nutjob-laboratories/erk/README.md

 ## What can **Erk** plugins do?

 Just about anything Python can do!
 Plugins can cause the client to join and part channels, send chat messages, and anything else an IRC client can do.
 Plus, since **Erk** plugins are written in Python3, plugins can load libraries and access functionality not built into **Erk**.
 If you are familiar with Twisted, you can even get the IRC client object created by Twisted (and used by **Erk** for all IRC functions).
+Here are some example plugins:

+* [**_Echo.py_**](https://github.com/nutjob-laboratories/erk-plugins/blob/master/Echo.py) - Repeats any public messages to the channel it the message was sent from.
+* [**_ChatCounter.py_**](https://github.com/nutjob-laboratories/erk-plugins/blob/master/ChatCounter.py) - Counts every instance of chat sent to all channels the client is "in"; other users can see the total number of messages by sending the client `!count` as a private message.
+* [**_DuckDuckGo.py_**](https://github.com/nutjob-laboratories/erk-plugins/blob/master/DuckDuckGo.py) - Users can sent `!quack` followed by a person, place, thing, topic, or concept to any channel chat the client is "in" to get a short abstract summary from DuckDuckGo about the requested item.

 ## What does "erk" mean?